starfederation/datastar-restructure-interim/design/SDK.md

 )
 ```

-`RemoveFromStore` is a helper function to send a signal to the browser to remove data from the data-store.
+`RemoveSignals` is a helper function to send a signal to the browser to remove data from the data-store.

 #### Args